 - 1. In DB2 Alphablox, first define a new application as described in "Defining a New Application" on page 30.
-An EAR file is created in the <db2alphablox_dir>/installableApps directory. - 2.
+An EAR file is created in the <db2alphablox dir>/installableApps directory. - 2.
 Open the WebSphere Administrative Console, then select Applications > Install New Application. - 3.
 On the Preparing for the application installation screen, click the Browse button and choose the following path:

-<analytics Home>/installableApps/<newApplication>.ear

-where newApplication is the name of the application you want to install, then click Next.
+<db2alphablox\dir>/installableApps/<newApplication>.ear where <application> is the name of the application you want to install, then press Next.